HeeebsInc/WeaponDetection/README.md

         - Rifle: 0.93
         - Averaged: .95

-- Conveniently, the best models for each metric was the same: **No Edge and No Augmentation**
 - As a final comparison, I looked at the differences in overall accuracy and loss between the two No Edge and No Augmentation models.
 - Because Version 2 had a higher accuracy and a lower loss than compared with version 1, I chose to use Version 2 as the final model.
 - The final architecture of the model is Version 2, No edge and No Augmentation.